Chemical Injection process: Sodium hypochlorite

 In the chemical injection arena, it is common to inject sodium hypochlorite into sea water.
 Sea water can contain dissolved oxygen, bacteria and solids.
 These can affect an oil reservoirs life.
 Hypo is used as a bactericide whilst filters take care of the solids.
 Hypo is aggressive before it is diluted in the sea water and therefore requires some specialized devices in terms of wetted materials.

-At Litre Meter we’ve always concentrated on the harder margins of metering typically at low flows and/or at high pressure.
-For this application note, Litre Meter illustrate two solutions to this application based on <20 % solution.
+At Litre Meter, we’ve always concentrated on the more challenging margins of metering, typically at low flows and/or high pressure.
+For this application note, Litre Meter offers one solution to this application based on <20 % solution.

 Sodium Hypochlorite Flowmeters ‐ Applications and Rates ‐ VFF

 Meter bodies are produced in a variety of high grade materials which offer good chemical and environmental resistance.
 For sodium hypochlorite, Litre Meter recommend Titanium for the body and chamber with carbon graphite for the actual rotary piston.
 This ensures maximum compatibility, life and accurate response.

 Normal minimum flow rates depend on operating viscosity.
 In this case, viscosity is assumed to be between 1 and 2.5cP.
 Using the smallest VFF with carbon graphite rotor (LF15) and calibrating on water, which has a lower viscosity than NaOCl, a range of 0.5 to 40 L/hr is achieved.